 What is the difference between a subscription and a membership?

-Memberships grant customers access to special discounts on items but is not a commitment to purchase a box each month.
+Memberships grant customers access to special discounts on items but it's not a commitment to purchase a box each month.
 Subscriptions refer to the fixed regular boxes that customers pay for each month.

 How do I promote my subscription service?